Insolvency law of Switzerland

 The insolvency law of Switzerland is the law governing insolvency, foreclosure, bankruptcy and debt restructuring proceedings in Switzerland.
 It is principally codified in the Federal Statute on Debt Enforcement and Bankruptcy (Bundesgesetz über Schuldbetreibung und Konkurs, SchKG; Loi fédérale sur la poursuite pour dettes et la faillite, LP; Legge federale sulla esecuzione e sul fallimento, LEF) of 11 April 1889 (as amended) as well as in ancillary federal and cantonal laws.

-For historical reasons, Swiss federal law only covers the enforcement of monetary debts payable in Swiss francs, while non-monetary obligations are enforced according to cantonal rules of procedure.
-These cantonal rules of procedure will in 2011 be replaced by Switzerland's first national Code of Civil Procedure (Schweizerische Zivilprozessordnung, ZPO).
+The enforcement of non-monetary obligations is subject to civil proceedings according to the federal Code of Civil Procedure (Schweizerische Zivilprozessordnung, ZPO).

 Introductory proceedings

 Creditors may initiate debt enforcement proceedings (Betreibungsverfahren / procédure de poursuite) by filing a debt collection request (Betreibungsbegehren / réquisition de poursuite) against the debtor with the competent cantonal debt collection office (DCO; Betreibungsamt / office des poursuites).
 That request does not require any proof of the validity of the creditor's claim.
 The DCO will then serve a summons for payment (Zahlungsbefehl / commandement de payer) on the debtor.

 If the debtor contests the creditor's claim, he may lodge a verbal or written objection (Rechtsvorschlag / Opposition) with the DCO within ten days of the receipt of the summons for payment.
 In that event, the creditor must procure a court order dismissing the objection (Rechtsöffnung / mainlevée de l'opposition) in order to proceed with the enforcement of his claim: